pl3onasm/Imperative-programming/IP-Finals/2014/problem3.md

 The variable $j$ keeps track of the number of iterations.
 Use is made of Gauss' formula for the sum of the first $j$ integers, but modified such that $i$ is the exact square of $j$: so we have $i = j^2$, and not $i = j(j+1)/2$, at the end of each loop iteration.
 The loop terminates when $i \geq N$, so we have $j \geq \sqrt{N}$.
 The fragment's time complexity is therefore in $\mathcal{O}(\sqrt{N})$.

-Compare this with ex3 from 2013.
-It is identical, except that the body statements are swapped, reason why $i$ is incremented by $2j + 1$ instead of $2j - 1$ to still obtain $i = j^2$ at the end of each iteration.
+Compare this with [ex3 from 2013](https://github.com/pl3onasm/Imperative-programming/blob/main/IP-Finals/2013/problem3.md#ex3-colorrosybrownmathcalosqrtn).
+The fragment is identical, except that the body statements are swapped, reason why $i$ is incremented by $2j + 1$ instead of $2j - 1$ to still obtain $i = j^2$ at the end of each iteration.

 ## Ex2: $\color{rosybrown}{{\mathcal{O}(\log N)}}$